zhaoxuli/Py_tools_from_god/data_augment/rand_sample/README.md

                      if 50% of ground truth box is in this cropped image, this box will be kept and all ignore attribute will be copied from original annotations file.
                      if contain overlap is between 0 and 0.5, this box will be labeled as ignore.
                      if less than 0.0, this box will be threw away.

-- min_width: minimum width of cropped image. all cropped images will be resized to original size.
+min_width: minimum width ratio
-- max_width: maximum width of crooped image. all cropped images will be resized to original size.
+max_width: maximum width ratio
+min_height: minimum height ratio
+max_height: maximum height ratio

 after filled all parameters, just type `bash crop.sh` and it will generate results in save_path which users specified.